codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/getElementById-80f1.md

 Where `<search_id>` is the id of the element you want to get.

-For example if your element has an id of `nav`, like the `ul` in `index.html` in the top left hand pane.
+For example if your element has an ID of `nav`, like the `ul` in `index.html` in the top left hand pane.

 ```
 var the_nav = document.getElementById("nav")